ebbeberge/stroke-classification/README.md

 * **bmi**: body mass index
 * **smoking_status**: smoking status of patient (*formerly smoked*, *never smoked*, *smokes*, *Unknown*)
 * **stroke**: if the patient has had a stroke or not (1, 0)

+Unfortunately, the origin of the data is confidential, so we do not have any context regarding the data other than the variables listed above.
+In particular, we do not know the origin of the patients, nor do we know why the patients filled out the information we have been presented with.
+If the patients already had a sufficient medical history so that a e.g. a physician asked them to fill out the details presented, then this can heavily influence the data we have been given.
+With such little information about the data collected, the models we develop can only be used for illustrative/educational purposes.
+For furter development of the project, the focus should be on better data quality rather  than more advanced models.